mikewillekes/unsdgftw/README.md

     - Build CSV files for loading
     - Load CSV files to TigerGraph
     - Augment Graph by building co_mention edges between SDGs, Entities and Topics
-    - Community detection via label propogation (result stored in `lid` atttribute)
+    - Community detection via label propagation (result stored in `lid` attribute)
     - Closeness Centrality calculation (result stored in `cent` attribute)
 - Streamlit Application UI
     - Launch Streamlit app to view UI

 ## Raw Data Acquisition and Preprocessing

 The `corpus` directory contains all the staged and processed data for the NLP and Graph.
-There are 5 top-level directories corresponding to each of the datasources, each directory has a `metadata.jsonl` file describing all the metatada for each source document:
+There are 5 top-level directories corresponding to each of the datasources, each directory has a `metadata.jsonl` file describing all the metadata for each source document:

 - `corpus/IPBES/metadata.jsonl`
     - 8 documents (PDF) from the [Intergovernmental Platform for Biodiversity and Ecosystem Services](https://ipbes.net/assessing-knowledge)